 The life insurance industry knows that people are only human and can all make mistakes, but they still consider felons a higher risk.
 Applying for life insurance for convicted felons promotes underwriters to find out who this applicant really is to properly view their application.

-Having a felony conviction on your record is not the end of the world when it comes to purchasing life insurance for felons with criminal records.
-The statistics show that people with criminal histories tend to live shorter lives.
+A felony conviction on your record is not the end of the world when purchasing life insurance for convicted felons.
+Unfortunately, the statistics show that people with criminal histories tend to live shorter lives.
 This blog post will go over everything you need to know to enable you to apply, get approved, and receive the lowest rates possible with a criminal record.

 Table of Contents

-- Approximately 68% of Applicants With Felonies Are Approved
+- About 68% of Applicants With Felonies Are Approved

 - Is the Time Element of My Criminal Record Important?